 About me

-My Ph.D. thesis, titled “Analyzing risks associated with incidental and targeted exposure to information on social media”, falls under the broad theme of Computing and Society, and lies at the intersection of User Privacy, Social Media Analysis, and Information Dissemination.
-My focus is on measuring risks associated with the web (such as the spread of false information) by applying data-driven quantitative methodologies to collect and analyze large scale data from online systems.
-I built CheckMyNews, a software designed to automatically scrape and collect user data from online platforms, enabling external researchers to evaluate risks associated with these platforms.
+My Ph.D. thesis, titled “Computational Methods for Analyzing Risks with Information Exposure on Social Media”, focused on exploring risks associated with the online spread of information.
+I build and applied data-driven quantitative methodologies to collect and analyze large scale data from online systems.
+For instance, I built CheckMyNews, a software designed to automatically scrape and collect user data from online platforms, enabling external researchers to evaluate risks associated with these platforms.

 Alongside my thesis, I also researched the privacy impact of advertising systems employed by privacy-focused search engines.
 I employed an automated crawling methodology to identify instances of online tracking when users interact with advertisements.